 Enter the value for the Parameter called PUSHER LENGTH also found in the picture below.
 After a scan the pusher arm should drop behind the stock material with the retaining plate on top of the board and the main plate behind the end of the stock, shown in the diagram below.
 If you are noticing after scanning that the main plate of the pusher arm (or flyswatter) is dropping down on top of the board or if the retaining plate is not above the end of the stock material then there is likely a problem with either with the board end sensor or the value entered in the PUSHER LENGTH parameter.
 If the flyswatter main plate is dropping on top of the stock, increase PUSHER LENGTH.
-If it is going too far back and the flyswatter stock retaining plate is dropping down behind the part then decrease the PUSHER LENGTH.
-When the pusher or flyswatter drops down behind the stock, it should be positioned as shown in the diagram below.
+If it is going too far back and the flyswatter stock retaining plate is dropping down behind the stock, it should be positioned as shown in the diagram below.